 Teaching Assistant and Research Assistant Positions

-Teaching assistant (TA) and research assistant (RA) positions for PhD students within the School of Social Work are generally 20-hour-per-week jobs where students earn approximately $1,600 per month.
+Teaching assistant (TA) and graduate research assistant (GRA) positions for PhD students within the School of Social Work are generally 20-hour-per-week jobs where students earn approximately $1,600 per month.
 Twenty-hour-per-week positions qualify students to pay in-state tuition and receive a tax-free tuition reduction benefit (currently $3,784 per long semester).
-Medical coverage is provided at no cost to students with a 20-hour-per-week TA, RA, or AI position if appointed for a minimum of 4.5 consecutive months.
-Summer medical coverage varies depending on whether you are appointed as a TA, AI, or RA.
+Medical coverage is provided at no cost to students with a 20-hour-per-week TA, GRA, or AI position if appointed for a minimum of 4.5 consecutive months.
+Summer medical coverage varies depending on whether you are appointed as a TA, AI, or GRA.

 Students must be enrolled for at least nine graduate semester hours each long semester (three graduate semester hours in the summer) they work in one of these positions, have not more than two grades of temporary incomplete (T), permanent incomplete (I), no credit (NC), or F in any combination; and have a minimum GPA of 3.0.
 While appointments are made one semester at a time, PhD students, depending on their award package, are generally awarded a TA, RA, or AI position each long semester for a four year period.

 Please see Working At The School for additional information.

 Steve Hicks school of Social Work Fellowships

 Some endowed fellowships within the School of Social Work are available for PhD students.
 First-year students generally receive $3,500, second year students usually receive $2,500, and third year students usually receive $2,000 (divided over two semesters).
 Students do not apply directly for these fellowships.
 Students are nominated by the assistant dean for doctoral education.
 Members of the Financial Assistance Committee review the nominations and make the selection.